noel-saji/mongodb-kubernetes-helm/README.md

 - MongoDB data is persisted via a PersistentVolumeClaim (`mongodb-pvc`)
 - Mongo Express waits for MongoDB to be ready using an initContainer before starting
 - Default StorageClass on Minikube is `standard` (hostpath provisioner)
+- Credentials (`admin`/`password`) are committed intentionally — this is a testing setup only.
+Do not use these in production.